gpufit/Gpufit/docs/introduction.rst

 based programs to be developed in a manner similar to conventional software, but with an inherently parallelized structure.
 These developments have led to the creation of new GPU-accelerated tools, such as the Gpufit.

+Gpufit supports cubic spline functions that can be used to approximate arbitrary (smooth) fit model functions.
+In order to use them a spline representation of the model function must be provided (as an array of suitable spline coefficients).
+See `Gpuspline on Github`_ for details on how to compute these spline representations.

 This manual describes how to install and build the Gpufit library and its external bindings.
 Furthermore it details how to extend Gpufit by adding